 Lifting heavy components incorrectly can cause severe injury or damage to machinery.
 Avoid unbalanced loads.
 Do not use lifting eyes.
-Lift the generator set using lifting bars inserted through the lifting holes on the skid.
+Lift the generator set using lifting bars inserted through the control of the cont using lifting bars inserted through the lifting holes on the skid.
 Follow all recommended removal and installation procedures in this and associated Northern Lights manuals.